-Stanford Neuroscience Health Center (SNHC) houses most our outpatient clinics.
-This is a state-of-the-art patient-centered neurosciences facility with advanced neuroimaging, rehab, neuropsychology, neurosurgery, support groups and research services to facilitate care for our patients.
+Stanford Neuroscience Health Center (SNHC) houses most of our outpatient clinics.
+This is a state-of-the-art patient-centered neurosciences facility with advanced neuroimaging, neurophysiology, rehab, neuropsychology, neurosurgery, support groups and research services to facilitate care for our Neurology patients.
 Residents rotate through clinics in all neurological subspecialties, including Autonomic, Dementia, Epilepsy, Headache, Movement Disorders, Neuroimmunology / Multiple Sclerosis, Neuromuscular Disease, Neuro-oncology, Neuro-ophthalmology, Neuro-Otology, Physical Medicine & Rehabilitation, Sleep, and Stroke.

 Lucille Packard Children's Hospital (LPCH) is also nationally ranked and the largest child neurology program on the West Coast.
-With 364 beds, residents rotate through a busy, primarily consultative service that sees patients in the neonatal ICU, pediatric ICU, and throughout the hospital.
+With 364 additional beds, residents rotate through a busy, primarily consultative service that sees patients in the neonatal ICU, pediatric ICU, and throughout the hospital.
 Residents also rotate through the outpatient child neurology clinics.
 Residents take home call overnight.

-Palo Alto Veterans Affair Medical Center (PAVA) is our local VA hospital with 642 beds, just 4 miles south of Stanford.
+Palo Alto Veterans Affair Medical Center (PAVA) is our local VA hospital with 642 beds, just two miles south of Stanford.
 This hospital serves a diverse group of Bay Area veterans, many homeless, with complex multi-system diseases.
 PAVA is a leader in mental health services, as well as spinal cord & traumatic brain injury patient care and research.
 Residents rotate through an inpatient consult service as well as outpatient neurology clinics.
 Senior residents also rotate through subspecialty clinics in neurosurgery and rehab.
 Residents take home call overnight.

 The city of Palo Alto, where Stanford is located, is generally the most expensive because of its highly regarded public school system.
 Some Stanford-owned units are available on campus (e.g. Welch Road Apartments) at below market rates.
 Many residents live within 20 minutes of the hospital in adjacent cities like Mountain View, Sunnyvale, Menlo Park, and Redwood City.